Previous

 • Responsibility and Integrity

-Anyone who uses offensive security services and deliberately exposes themselves to an ethical hacking attack should do so with a partner they can absolutely trust.
-I keep all information strictly confidential and am 100% integer in what I do.
+Anyone who uses Offensive Security Services and deliberately exposes themselves to an ethical hacker attack should do so with a partner they can trust.
+We keep all information strictly confidential and have 100% integrity in everything we do.

 • Research Orientation

-IT security is not a product, but a constant learning process.
-That's why I invest a lot of time in further education and research.
-I have already been able to present my results in the area of endpoint security at several international IT security conferences.
+IT security is not a product, it is a continuous learning process.
+That's why we invest a lot of time in education and research.
+We have had the opportunity to present our findings on endpoint security at several IT security conferences.

 • Quality Instead of Quantity

-With Offensive Security, I have made my passion my core competence.
-I don't sell products or licences, but live purely from my expertise in the field of IT security.
-For me, quality clearly comes before quantity.
+With Red Team Services, we have turned our passion into our core competency.
+We do not sell products or licences, but live from our expertise in IT security.
+For us, quality comes before quantity.